a-musiclover/TUTTI/README.md

 pip install -r requirements.txt
 ```

-## Suggested Layout

-Keep dataset files under `data/` and let each training stage own its own outputs:

-- `data/partitions/asap/...` for finetune splits
-- `data/partitions/quartet_only/...` for pretrain splits
-- `pretrain/outputs/...` for pretrain checkpoints, logs, and generated files
-- `finetune/outputs/...` for finetune checkpoints, logs, and generated files

 ## Citation

 If you find this work relevant to your research, please check back for our upcoming publication.